Nice path through trees

 About the current plans for the Alewife Brook Area

-The MDC is working on a new 'master plan' for the Alewife reservation.
+The firm bioengineering.com and the DCR has produced a new 'master plan' for the Alewife reservation.
 This master plan amounts to a series of maps & pictures showing what the area could be, should politicians decide to invest in restoration.
 The master plan articulates a vision of what is possible, though all details are subject to funding and future design review.

 Please note: The MDC owns the river, but can't directly control what gets put into it.
 Separate and intense debate continues over issues of upstream land use, flooding and sewage.
 The MDC only owns the river, not the pipes that feed into it.
 Please contact the MWRA (Massachusetts Water Resources Agency) and FEMA (Federal Emergency Management Agency) for more information on the flooding situation, as it affects homes built in the floodplain.
 Stone marker reading: Alewife ran so thick during the spring season spawn you could walk across the river on their backs